Training vs. Learning: Why the Difference Matters

 • etc.

-Level 1: Lecture (to say)
+Stage 1: Lecture (to say)

-Level 2: Seminar (to explain)
+Stage 2: Seminar (to explain)

-Level 3: Blended Learning (to internalize)
+Stage 3: Blended Learning (to internalize)

-In-person learning + E-Learning = Blended Learning
+Face-to-face learning + E-Learning = Blended Learning

-Department of "Learning and Development"?
+Department "Learning and Development"?

-A final note on the topic of "Training vs. Learning": Perhaps you work in a department called Learning and Development?
-Or rather Training and Development?
-We use both terms almost interchangeably, yet as described above, learning and training are different.
+One last note on the topic of "Training vs. Learning": Perhaps you work in a department called Learning and Development?
+Or Training and Development?
+We use both terms almost interchangeably, but as mentioned above, learning and training are different.

 Konfuzius neu interpretiert: Nur wer aktiv wird und übt, kann nachhaltig lernen.